AaronFR/Thinker/README.md

-The primary objective of this project is to create an intelligent system that improves upon the quality of responses given by the base model, utilising multiple LLM calls to be able to iterate and evaluate prompts with quality and if requested quantity.
+The primary objective of this project is to create an intelligent system that improves upon the quality of responses given by the base model, utilising multiple LLM calls to be able to iterate and evaluate prompts with quality and scaling to any arbitrary size of request.

 - Automate Problem-Solving: To provide a system that can evaluate and generate solutions for various tasks without extensive manual intervention.